Aviwekoli/DWA/DWA10/readMe.md

 <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt="JavaScript" width="40" height="40"><br>

 ## Instructions
-- Use the add button to increment the counter value
+- Use the add button to increment the counter value.
-- Use the minus button to decrement the counter value
+- Use the minus button to decrement the counter value.
-- Use the reset button to reset the counter value to zero
+- Use the reset button to reset the counter value to zero.
-- Use the settings icon button to set the your desired counter value
+- Use the settings icon button to set the your desired counter value.